nhungtrannn/projectSimon/README.md

 I can win the game by getting a series of 20 steps correct.
 I am notified of victory, then the game starts over.

+pseudocode

+when the player clicks on start, the computer will light up the first color

+if the player clicks the right color, the computer will display the first color and then another

+if the player clicks the wrong color, the computer will notify you that you've done so